Loganhurst/StarterCPP/README.md

-# StarterCPP
+# Starter Code for CST136 inlabs
-StarterCPP for use with Online Compiler
+StarterCPP for use with Online Compiler for CST136 inlabs.

 # How to turn in an inlab: